 Exporting quinoa to Europe

-The European market for quinoa seeds has grown rapidly in recent years.
-The European Union (EU) imported more than four times as much quinoa in 2016 than in 2012.
-In Europe, quinoa has been developed mainly by the organic sector.
-It has caught the attention of many food specialists and its popularity is a direct result of increasing consumer awareness of healthier diets.
-The novelty of the quinoa trade is over, but it has left a permanent mark on the grain consumption pattern.
+In Europe, quinoa has been developed by the organic sector and grown significantly since 2012.
+It caught the attention of many food specialists and its popularity is a direct result of increasing consumer awareness of healthier diets.
+The first signs of a stabilising growth came in 2017.
+The novelty of the quinoa trade is now over, but it has left a permanent mark on the habits of European consumers.
 Future opportunities in Europe will be driven by product development and the increasing use of quinoa as an ingredient.
-A geographic expansion from the early adopters in western Europe to the eastern European countries is also taking place.
+You can find further opportunities in a geographic expansion from the early adopters in Western Europe to the eastern European countries.

 Contents of this page

 - What are the main developments on the European market for quinoa?